WebauthnWorks/CTAP2.1-Migration-Guide/AuthenticatorBioEnrollment.md

 - [Obtaining pinUvAuthParam](#obtaining-pinuvauthparam)
 - [Examples](#example-1---enrolling-a-fingerprint-0x01)

 Do the exchange as specified in PinProtocol.
-We use the below value as a PinUvAuthToken test vector for authenticatorConfig in **[Example 1](#example-1---enrolling-a-fingerprint-0x01)**
+We will use the below value as a PinUvAuthToken test vector for authenticatorConfig in **[Example 1](#example-1---enrolling-a-fingerprint-0x01)**
 ```
 puat = '0125fecfd8bf3f679bd9ec221324baa74f3cade0314b4fba8029500a320612ad'
 sessionPuat = puat.slice(0,32)